abdullah-erturk/SecureBoot-Grub2FM-Suite/README.md

 https://www.youtube.com/watch?v=eriQCbeE9k4

 	English Instruction - ATTENTION:

-The script file of the Grub2FM Suite method works only on Windows 10.
+The script file of Grub2FM Suite method only works on Windows 10 due to disk partitioning restrictions in Windows 7/8 / 8.1.

 With this script, the entire USB HDD and flash disk you want to install Grub2 File Manager will be completely formatted.
 Take precaution for data loss.